crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 ## Proposal

-This proposal can be separated into two main categories:
+This proposal can be separated into three main categories:
-1. The implementation of a new `KubernetesTarget` custom resource and corresponding controller.
+1. The implementation of a new `KubernetesTarget` custom resource and corresponding controllers.
 1. The modification of the scheduling behavior for `KubernetesApplication`.
+1. The implementation of a controller that automatically creates a `KubernetesTarget` resource when a `KubernetesClaim` is bound to a Kubernetes cluster managed resource.

 ### KubernetesTarget

 The purpose of the `KubernetesTarget` resource is to effectively "publish" Kubernetes clusters for usage in a namespace.
-It is namespace-scoped and can only reference Kubernetes cluster managed resources or the Kubernetes `Provider` type, both of which are cluster-scoped.
-The creation of a `KubernetesTarget` resource in a namespace will be watched by a single new secret propagation controller, which will get the `Secret` referenced by either the Kubernetes cluster managed resource or Kubernetes `Provider` and propagate it to the namespace of the `KubernetesTarget`.
-A local object reference to the `Secret` will be set on the `KubernetesTarget` object.
-The reasoning for referencing a `Provider` or Kubernetes cluster managed resource instead of a `Secret` object directly is to eliminate any cross-namespace references and to be explicit about the purpose of a `KubernetesTarget`. `Secret` objects are used for a variety of purposes in Kubernetes, and we are only interested in `Secret` objects that include Kubernetes cluster connection information in this case.
+It is namespace-scoped and can only reference a cluster-scoped Kubernetes cluster managed resource or a namespace-scoped `Secret` that lives in the same namespace as the `KubernetesTarget`.
+The creation of a `KubernetesTarget` resource that references a Kubernetes cluster managed resource will be watched by controllers in stacks that provide the referenced resource type (i.e. a specific controller must be implemented in each stack that wishes to provide a Kubernetes cluster managed resource that `KubernetesApplication` resources can be scheduled to).
+These controllers will check to see if the `KubernetesTarget` references their cluster type and, if so, will propagate the cluster's connection `Secret` to the namespace of the `KubernetesTarget`.
+A local object reference to the `Secret` will then be set on the `KubernetesTarget` object.
+If a `KubernetesTarget` is created with a reference to a local `Secret`, it will be ignored by these controllers as the required `Secret` must already be present in the namespace.
 An example of a `KubernetesTarget` in namespace `my-app-team` that is referencing a GKE cluster managed resource could look as follows:

 ```yaml
 apiVersion: workload.crossplane.io/v1alpha1